sjdv1982/seamless/sphinx/source/explained.md

 Concretely, the byte buffer `42\n` corresponds to the value `42` for celltype "plain", and vice versa.

 There are about a dozen celltypes in Seamless.
-For example, celltype "binary" is for structured binary data, which deserialized into Numpy arrays (or C/C++ structs).
+For example, celltype "binary" is for structured binary data, which is deserialized into Numpy arrays (or C/C++ structs).
 Celltype "bytes" is for raw binary data; Seamless does not (de)serialize it at all, it is up to the transformer to parse it (example: a PNG image).
-There is also a celltype "python", which means that a cell can contain not only data, but also code.
+There is also a celltype "code", which means that a cell can contain not only data, but also code.

 Using the Seamless API in Python gives the *illusion* that Seamless cells are containers of *values*, just like: